cs-chan/Total-Text-Dataset/README.md

 <sup>1</sup>For the results of TextField and CTD, the improved versions of their original paper were used, and this explains why the performance is better.

 <sup>2</sup>For Mask-TextSpotter, the relatively poor performance reported in their paper was due to a bug in the input reading module (which was fixed recently).
 The authors were informed about this issue.

+<sup>3</sup>The new baseline scores are based on Poly-FRCNN-3 in [this folder](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Baseline).

 ### End-to-end Recognition <br> (None refers to recognition without any lexicon; Full lexicon contains all words in test set.)
 | Method     |  None (%)  |  Full (%)  |   Published at    |